 The Ring of Brodgar

 Each stone in the circle has been worked to break along a fissure, creating a unique common profile.
-Each stone has more or less upright edge on one side, and on the opposite side a sloping edge
+Having a more or less upright edge on one side, the opposite side commonly slopes.

 At Vestra Fiold on the west coast, a partially quarried stone that conforms to this design has been discovered and excavated.
 It is cut out and ready to move, but has not been taken, suggesting that work on the Ring of Brodgar, for which it was destined, was halted before it was completed.
 This is yet another fragment of evidence that suggests that a large group of people halted work operations on an Orkney monument, and removed themselves from the territory.